');

 About Farmville, NC

-Farmville is a small community in North Carolina with a population of 4,493 residents.
-The median household income is $50,870 per year, which is near the national average.
-The median age in Farmville is 41.6 years.
+Farmville is a small town located in North Carolina with a population of 4,493 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,870 per year, which is 32% below the national median of $75,149.
+The median age of 41.6 years is close to the US median age of 38.9 years.

 How Farmville Ranks in North Carolina